-This is my press release from Off the Grid Across America from in April 2013.
+This is my press release from Off the Grid Across the USA from in April 2013.
 This was my first ever press release and my first ever environmental activism campaign.
 So this was created before I’d ever had the media report on anything I’d done.

-Adventurer Rob Greenfield to cycle 4,500 miles across America for sustainability
+Adventurer Rob Greenfield to cycle 4,500 miles across the USA for sustainability

 By Rob Greenfield

 April 19, 2013

 Cycling 4,500 miles across the USA, that’s the easy part.
 So what’s the hard part?
 How about doing it completely off the grid?
 For three months, adventurer Rob Greenfield will be showing and inspiring Americans how to live sustainably and decrease their environmental impact.
 Sponsored by Dr. Bronner’s, Goal Zero, Bamboosero, Drips Water and Kala Brand Music, he will be using electricity generated by portable alternative energy devices, creating near zero trash, using water from natural sources, eating locally produced organic and unpackaged foods, composting all food waste and shopping at businesses that are committed to creating a healthy planet.